LibreTexts/ngshare/docs/user_guide/install_z2jh.rst

-Installing on a Z2JH cluster
+Installing on a Z2JH Cluster
 ============================

 This guide assumes you are already familiar with installing Z2JH.
 You should also be familiar with using Helm.

-If you prefer looking at examples instead, `here's <https://github.com/lxylxy123456/ngshare/testing/install_z2jh>`_ a sample installation setup.
+If you prefer looking at examples instead, `here's <https://github.com/lxylxy123456/ngshare/tree/master/testing/install_z2jh>`_ a sample installation setup.
 It doesn't demonstrate all the configurable options, though.

 Installing ngshare
 ------------------

-Installing the helm chart
+Installing the Helm Chart
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ``ngshare`` is prepackaged into a Helm chart.
 You may add the repo like this: